Set Up Rules with Risk Manager

 What is a rule?

 A rule allows you to choose what happens to a payment if certain conditions are met.
-You can set a rule to either trigger a risk alert or to decline a payment.
-You can also set your rule to be based on factors such as Square’s own risk evaluation, AVS mismatch, invalid CVV, or suspicious transaction amounts.
+You can set a rule to either trigger a risk alert, decline a payment or invoke Square 3DS, if enabled on your Square account.
+You can also set your rule to be based on factors such as the Square risk evaluation, billing or shipping mismatch, invalid CVV or suspicious transaction amounts.

 Read more about different rule conditions and payments terms with Risk Manager.